“Wait…You’re leaving, too?”

 Chances are, in your first meeting they won’t tell you the deepest, hardest problems bothering them.
 Instead, you’ll likely get 1 or 2 smaller things that they will use as a test as to whether they can trust you, and to see if anything will change.

 If their honesty is deflected or punished in any way, you’ll never get any truth from them again…until their exit interview.
-But if you do start showing that progress, you can slowly win them back and get to the bottom of the problems plaguing the team.
+However, if you do start showing that progress, you can slowly win them back and get to the bottom of the problems plaguing the team.

-The Key Action: Make sure you take action on everything you can from your discussions.
+Takeaway: Make sure you take action on everything you can from your discussions.
 Trust is very fragile at this stage and must be rebuilt over time by making progress on what’s important to them.